vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 ## When to indent: `'indentkeys'`

 The value of `'indentexpr'` is not evaluated on every keystroke.
 Instead the option [`'indentkeys'`][opt-indentkeys] defines a string of comma separated keys that should prompt recalculation of the indentation for the current line when typed in Insert mode.
 The keys follow a particular format that is pretty neatly documented in [`:help indentkeys-format`][doc-indentkeys-format] so I will not go into too much detail here.
 A cute little trick however is to append `0=elsei` to `'indentkeys'`, which will emulate IDE behavior by making the line jump back one level when typing the `i` before the `f` in `elseif`, as if indentation was calculated on every keystroke.
-It is just faking it but I find fun.
+It is just faking it but I find it fun.

 ## No sandbox play